Skip to main content

 OE

-The water level sensor detected that the tub has filled beyond the maximum safe level, indicating a stuck-open inlet valve or a failed water level pressure switch.
+The water level sensor detected the tub filled past the maximum safe level.
+Could be a stuck-open inlet valve that won't close when told to, or a failed pressure switch that's lying to the control board about how full the tub actually is.

 critical